Alkaly02/kende-portfolio/README.md

 # kende-portfolio
-# This just a portfolio for somebody
+# This is just a portfolio for somebody